saleor/saleor/docs/architecture/gdpr.rst

 Deleting a user will delete his account instance, but will leave all the data used for the checkout process untouched, for the financial record.
-This behavior in accordance with the GDPR regulations.
+This behavior is in accordance with the GDPR regulations.

 Cookies
 -------